 In 1943, East Hartland Road and Granville Road, from Gavitt Road north to the Massachusetts state line, were added to the state highway system as SR 719.

-In 1944, the south end of Route 179 was relocated along present-day Route 179, through North Canton and Canton Center, to end at today's US 44/Route 179 intersection.
+On Jan.
+24, 1944, the south end of Route 179 was relocated along present-day Route 179, through North Canton and Canton Center, to end at today's US 44/Route 179 intersection.
 Route 179 was also extended north from Route 20 along Granville Road (replacing SR 719) to the Massachusetts state line, for a total length of 15.64 miles.
+Route 219 was extended along former Route 179 to end at Route 179.

 In 1963, Route 4 was relocated, and Route 179 was extended along former Route 4 to Burlington; at 19.73 miles, this was the the route's longest configuration.